mropert/mropert.github.io/_posts/2018-02-02-pic_pie_sanitizers.md

 ### Pics and pies

 Position-independent code (PIC) is a very old thing (in computer science terms, of course).
-Back before we had MMUs and paging all code had to share physical addresses, so it quickly made sense to make sure a program could be loaded at any address.
+Back before we had MMUs and paging, all processes had to share physical address space, so it quickly made sense to make sure a program could be loaded at any address.
 When CPUs evolved and each process could have its own logical address space arbitrarly mapped to any physical address, PIC was not mandatory anymore.

 It came back with shared libraries.
 The reason we are taught early to put `-fPIC` when we build `.so` files is to ensure that the same code can be used by multiple process which will map the same physical memory to various virtual addresses.
-Praticaly it eliminates all absolute addressing, replacing it with either relative addressing or a small jump table that can be forked for each process.
+Practicaly it eliminates all absolute addressing, replacing it with either relative addressing or a small jump table that can be forked for each process.
 It also comes with a small cost, which is why it's not always enabled by default (more about that later).